 - Girls may wear simple stud earrings.
-No other kind of piercing is allowed. - All students may wear a simple, plain, non-decorative wristwatch that does not make noise. - Medical identification bracelets may be worn. - A simple cross or other religious symbol may be worn. - Girls in 7th and 8th grade may wear foundation make-up and clear lip gloss to school. - Students may not wear fingernail polish or fake nails unless given special permission by the Principal.
+No other kind of piercing is allowed. - All students may wear a simple, plain, non-decorative wristwatch that does not make noise. - Medical identification bracelets may be worn. - A simple cross or other religious symbol may be worn. - Girls in 7th and 8th grade may wear foundation make-up and clear lip gloss to school.
+No blush, bronzer, eyeliner, or mascara is allowed.
+Students who appear to be wearing excessive makeup will be asked to go to the office and wash the makeup off. - Students may not wear fingernail polish or fake nails unless given special permission by the Principal.

-Dress Uniform Required for Mass Days - This uniform may be worn any day but is required for Mass days.
+Dress Uniform Required for Mass Days- This uniform may be worn any day but is required for Mass days.
 Preschool may also wear this uniform.